hannobraun/vndf-2016/docs/game-design/vision.md

 drive that allows the player to get home without any fuel left.

+## NPCs

+A lot of games present non-player characters as being peers to the player.
+This is often done to further the story by using NPCs to tell parts of it.
+I think we shouldn't follow that approach in VNDF:

+- VNDF aims to be a sandbox game that is driven by players.
+NPCs doing stuff that somehow drives the game forward should be kept to a minimum.
+- If not done well, such NPCs can make the world unbelievable.
+An example of this is EVE Online: Many missions depict the player as interacting with other characters that also captain space ships, but behave nothing like other players would (Actually that's only one of the many problems that EVE missions have from a storytelling perspective.
+Missions in EVE are basically a parallel world that have nothing to do with how the game functions otherwise.)

+We can sidestep this whole problem completely by not adding any other "human" characters.
+I think we can't really forgo NPCs completely, especially as long as the game is not popular, and we can't rely on there always being enough players to provide entertainment for each other.

+That's actually one reason I chose the von Neumann probe scenario: They are artificial intelligences and can be presented as being ant-like, relying on simple, emergent behaviors and power in numbers, not high-level strategic decision.
+I actually see them as part of the environment, not other characters.

 ## Further Reading

 Hanno expanded upon some of the elements within this document in past newsletter